ShreyasKolpe/epigraphia-rest-apis/README.md

 1. To identify `source_text` provide either the `id` or a combination of the other attributes.
 Some such information is necessary.
 To identify `chapter` provide either its `id` or `chapter_title`.
-To identify `location` provide either its `id` or `location_name`.None of the attributes  are truly mandatory for the API, they act only as filters.
+To identify `location` provide either its `id` or `location_name`.
+None of the attributes  are truly mandatory for the API, they act only as filters.
 2. In the case of `source_text`, `chapter` and `location`, the `id` if provided will be used before looking for the other attributes.